TediusTimmy/BC-DeciCalc/Manuel.md

 | Multiplication | `min(a + b, max(a, b, s))` |
 | Division | `s` |

 Exponentiation and remainder are not native operations in the spreadsheet.
 These rules allow repeated multiplication operations to converge on the global scale variable, while allowing parallel computations that have increased precision (so long as division isn't used).
-Also note that the number system is not closed under division, and that division throws an error, which kills all current processing, rather than returning an error value.
+Also note that the number system is not closed under division, and that division by zero throws an error, which kills all current processing, rather than returning an error value.

 The biggest difference between this implementation of BCMath and POSIX bc is that all operations are rounded.
 The default rounding mode is TIES TO EVEN.
 This can be changed (but it's not intuitive).